 When considering long vs. short giving appeals, “Write for the skimmer” is the best copywriting advice anyone can give you.

-While most people spend just 10-30 seconds with your appeal, others will read each word carefully.
-If you write for the skimmer and answer the three key questions above when building your case for giving, the length of your appeal becomes much less important.
+While most people spend 10-30 seconds with your appeal, others will read each word carefully.
+If you write for the skimmer and answer the three critical questions above when building your case for giving, the length of your appeal becomes much less important.

-There are a few key differences between a fundraising letter and an email appeal.
+A few key differences exist between a fundraising letter and an email appeal.

-You can also use graphics, a pull quote or testimonial, or sidebar to help tell your story that is often skimmed on a mobile device while waiting for a cold brew.
+You can also use graphics, a pull quote, a testimonial, or a sidebar to help tell your story that is often skimmed on a mobile device while waiting for a cold brew.

 Ask a Professional

-We employ both internal and external professional copywriters helping to ensure that your campaign copy is as strong as it can be and is written by an expert in your vertical – whether that be public media, foodbanks, arts and culture organizations or those with a focus on societal benefit.
+We employ internal and external professional copywriters to ensure that your campaign copy is as strong as it can be and is written by an expert in your vertical – whether that be public media, food banks, arts and culture organizations, or those with a focus on societal benefit.

-Connect with our direct mail fundraising experts who’ll partner with you in making the world a better place.
+Connect with our direct mail fundraising experts, who’ll partner with you to make the world a better place.